mirceanton/mikrotik-terraform/README.md

 2. **Skill ~~Issue~~Development** 💪🏻

-   Working on this project provides a practical, hands-on opportunity to explore advanced Terraform and Terragrunt features and patterns.
+   Working on this project provides a practical, hands-on opportunity to explore advanced OpenTofu and Terragrunt features and patterns.
 Not to mention that breaking something takes my entire internet away until I fix it, and fixing it without internet may be tricker than you think.
 This forces me to think more carefully about the configuration before applying.

 3. **Because I can** 🤷🏼